splarty/ProjectSix/README.md

 The overall presentation uses: http://lab.hakim.se/reveal-js/#/ (Reveal).
 This allows a storyboard effect for the charts in the visualization.
 <ol>
-<li>.
-The 2 main visualizations were based on the dimple storyboard visualization: http://dimplejs.org/advanced_examples_viewer.html?id=advanced_storyboard_control
+<li> The 2 main visualizations were based on the dimple storyboard visualization: http://dimplejs.org/advanced_examples_viewer.html?id=advanced_storyboard_control
 <li> The alternative (geographical) visualization was based: https://github.com/CSE512-15S/a3-aljadaan-rlordon-olsufj Weather in the USA Ross Lordon, Jacob Olsufka, Ahmad Aljadaan
 <li> The companion visualization for the second graphic was based on: http://dimplejs.org/examples_viewer.html?id=bars_vertical_stacked_100pct
 </ol>